OHDSI/TheBookOfOhdsi/Characterization.md

 Incidence\;Proportion = \frac{\#\;persons\;in\;cohort\;with\;new\;outcome\;during\;TAR}{\#\;persons\;in\;cohort\;with\;TAR}
 $$

-An incidence propoprtion provides a mesure of the new outcomes per person in the population during the time-at-risk.
+An incidence proportion provides a measure of the new outcomes per person in the population during the time-at-risk.
 Stated another way, this is the proportion of the population of interest that developed the outcome in a defined timeframe.\index{incidence!proportion}

 $$
 Incidence\;Rate = \frac{\#\;persons\;in\;cohort\;with\;new\;outcome\;during\;TAR}{person\;time\;at\;risk\;contributed\;by\;persons\;in\;cohort}